mellson/habitcontrol/README.md

 The `example` branch contains the app we started building during the lunch event linked above.
 The example is deployed here: [https://habitcontrol.netlify.app/](https://habitcontrol.netlify.app/)

+## Getting started (using yarn)

+1. Clone this repo and enter the folder where you cloned it
+2. run `yarn install`
+3. run `yarn dev` to start the project

 ## Resources

 - [Official Svelte tutorial](https://svelte.dev/tutorial/basics)